jtk73/fivem-attributes/README.md

 # fivem-attributes

-A player attributes system for setting and viewing details of a character.
+A attributes system for setting and viewing details of a character.

 ## Features